dkhanal/maude_analysis/README.md

 2. Modeling Application (maude_modeling)

 The modeling application takes a set of labeled files as input and creates machine learning models.
-Labeled files are automatically downloaded from the Cloud.
-Trained models are then persisted in the output folder, and also uploaded to the Cloud.
+Labeled files are automatically downloaded from the Remote Server.
+Trained models are then persisted in the output folder, and also uploaded to the Remote Server.
 To run the application, simply run the main script:

 ```
 $ python main.py